mckervinc/fastLSU/README.md

 caused too many seeks on a given hard-drive)
 --Added small performance tweaks
---Added case when results do not fit into memory
+--Added case when results do not fit into memory --Fixed ResourceMonitor bug that prevented it from being cleared after each iteration